Sheerabth/Sheerabth/README.md

-## Hello! 👋, I'm Sheerabth O S
+## Hello!
+I'm Sheerabth O S
-I am currently pursuing Master's degree in software systems.
-My area of interest is backend development.
-I am currently exploring Cloud Computing and IOT!.
-I have been working with python and java lately.
+I am currently pursuing Master's degree in Software Systems.
+My area of interest is Backend Web Development.
+I am currently exploring Cloud Computing and Internet of Things!
+I have been working with Python and Java lately.

 You can find me on <a href='https://www.linkedin.com/in/sheerabth-o-s-57166a190'/>Linkedin</a>.

 <div align='center'>
   <a href='https://www.linkedin.com/in/sheerabth-o-s-57166a190/' target='_blank' rel='noopener' rel='noreferrer'>